AlexanderAberg/Different-Coloured-Tea/README.md

 - __About Tea__

   - About Tea page will give a short description of the different coloured tea.
-  - I have put different coloured background behind every div related to a specific tea colour.
+  - I have put different coloured background behind every div related to a specific tea colour, it should be the same main colour as the tea but with a more friendly palette.

 <img src="assets/images/abouttea.png" alt="About Tea">